andyhasit/pillbug/README.md

 ## Overview

-Pillbug is a tiny, lightening fast JavaScript framework for building reactive web apps, or making parts of existing pages reactive (it's 1.8KB gzipped, so you'll barely notice it).
+Pillbug is a tiny, fast and very simple JavaScript framework for building reactive web apps, or making parts of existing pages reactive.

 The easiest way to understand Pillbug is to compare it to [React](https://reactjs.org/).